Point System & Sanctions

 What follows is an outline of typical examples of sanctions, in addition to student conduct points, according to cumulative points however it is not binding nor exclusive.

 - 1-3 cumulative points: educational or reflective activity; S.U.R.E.
-(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parental/guardian notification.
+(Substance Use Reflection & Education program) and fine for substance violations ($25 for first, $50 for second, $75 for third and subsequent); fines as indicated by the violation; coach notification; parental/guardian notification; 3 hours of community service.

 - 4-6 cumulative points: educational or reflective activity; S.U.R.E.
-(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 5 hours of community engagement; followup meetings with campus resources or support services.
+(Substance Use Reflection & Education program) and fine for substance violations ($25 for first, $50 for second, $75 for third and subsequent); fines as indicated by the violation; coach notification; parent/guardian notification; 5 hours of community service; followup meetings with campus resources or support services.

 - 7-9 cumulative points: educational or reflective activity; S.U.R.E.
-(Substance Use Reflection & Education program) and $75 fee for substance violations; fines as indicated by the violation; coach notification; parent/guardian notification; 10 hours of community engagement; followup meetings with campus resources or support services; behavioral contract; possible revocation of athletic team membership or other student involvement privileges or study abroad opportunities.
+(Substance Use Reflection & Education program) and fine for substance violations ($25 for first, $50 for second, $75 for third and subsequent); fines as indicated by the violation; coach notification; parent/guardian notification; 10 hours of community service; followup meetings with campus resources or support services; behavioral contract; possible revocation of athletic team membership or other student involvement privileges or study abroad opportunities.

 - 10 or more cumulative points: disciplinary suspension or dismissal is likely.

-NOTE: If a charge/incident is directly related to academic coursework, there may be additional academic sanctions as determine by the Academic Dean's Office.
+NOTE: If a charge/incident is directly related to academic coursework, there may be additional academic sanctions as determined by the Academic Dean's Office.

 Disciplinary Suspension and Dismissal